 For example, early this year, our stock market experienced record highs.
-People who ignored the stock market for years suddenly starts hearing news about it and decides to get into the action as well, not knowing that they’re “buying high”.
+People who ignored the stock market for years suddenly start hearing news about it and decide to get into the action as well, not knowing that they’re “buying high”.

 When the market experienced a correction during the second half of the year, many saw the negative percent in their portfolio and their fears took over – so they decided to “sell low” and take the losses.